-The beautiful Lanatus Cycad can be found in the Cultural Heartland of Mpumalanga, South Africa.
+The beautiful Lanatus Cycad can be found in the Cultural Heartland of the Mpumalanga Province.
 Indigenous and unique to the area, there is an abundance of these cycads in the region causing the entire surroundings to become a plethora of wild flowers.

 The Lanatus Cycad is found in very limited numbers of sheltered, rocky valleys such as catchment areas of the Wilge, Olifants as well as Little Olifants Rivers.
 The largest stands of the Lanatus Cycads are found in the Botshabelo Mission Reserve as well as nearby farms.
 These fascinating cycads grow in deep, sandy, fertile soils and rocks.

-The Lanatus cycads do grow very easily from seed but growth is extremely slow.
+The Lanatus cycads grow easily from seed but growth is extremely slow.
 Hence, the reason why they are so popular and protected.
-Lanatus Cycads are beautiful to see in the summer season and transform the entire region into a spectacular site!
+Lanatus Cycads are beautiful to see in the summer season and transform the entire region into a spectacular sight.
 It is a picture perfect postcard image and a must to see and experience.